desotech-it/carvel/README.md

 >           value: #@ data.values.application_name
 > ```

-In the first row of the file we are going to referencing a `data values` loading a `@ytt:data` module.
+In the first row of the file we are going to referencing a `data` values loading a `@ytt:data` module.

-In the file you will see the referecing of variable using `#@ data.values.`.
+In the file you will see we're referecing our variable using `#@ data.values.`.
-For example for change the `application_name`, in the last row we reference to `#@ data.values.application_name`
+For example, to change the `application_name`, in the last line we reference `#@ data.values.application_name`.

 The `#@ def vmug-labels():` is a type of value that is defined directly in YAML.
-This parameter is called YAMLFragment and return just the content values.
+This parameter is called YAMLFragment and returns just the content values.
 For example in our case will return label: `app: "vmug-application"` in:

 - `matchlabels: #@ vmuglabels()`
 - `labels: #@ vmuglabels()`
 - `selector: #@ vmuglabels()`

-The file values.yaml contain the values of the variables specified above.
+The `values.yaml` file contains the values of the variables specified above.

 ```bash
 cat 03/values.yaml